 Clouded leopards live in the dense forests of Southeast Asia – think of the jungles from Lara Craft: Tomb Raider.
 Weighing between 25 and 50 pounds, these Asian felines are wonderfully agile in those trees aided by a long, heavy tail for balance.
 They can climb upside down like a sloth and even use their flexible ankle joints to hang by their back legs.
 On the ground or in the trees, their cloud-like spots provide ideal camouflage as they hunt animals like birds, deer, and monkeys.

-At Naples Zoo, we recently welcomed two juvenile clouded leopards.
-They can be seen on Tuesdays, Thursdays, and weekends in their newly renovated home.
-(In our vacation spot, a time share is only natural so on Monday, Wednesday, and Friday, you can still see our spotted leopard there.)
-As clouded leopards are classified as Vulnerable to extinction by the International Union for the Conservation of Nature (IUCN), these two cats were selected for breeding by the Species Survival Plan® coordinated by the Association of Zoos and Aquariums.
+At Naples Zoo, we have two clouded leopard kittens, Jean and Janet, as well as their parents, Tika and Masala.
+As clouded leopards are classified as Vulnerable to extinction by the International Union for the Conservation of Nature (IUCN), Tika and Masala were selected for breeding by the Species Survival Plan® coordinated by the Association of Zoos and Aquariums.

 Lipstick and Leopards?

 Although they are protected by national law in many countries and given the highest level of protection by the Convention on International Trade in Endangered Species (CITES), clouded leopards are in decline.
 Surprisingly, what winds up in our shopping carts plays a part in them losing their homes along with many iconic species like orangutans and tigers.
 That’s because about half the packaged products at the grocery contain palm oil – from toothpaste and soap to chocolate and crackers.
 Sustainably grown, palm oil allows rare wildlife a place to live.
 But some companies still buy palm oil from plantations that clear-cut and burn rainforests contributing to the direct and indirect deaths of untold numbers of endangered species.